Welcome to the Troop 4 Eagle Scout Page

 31. Alex Croteau (2013)

-Alex led a project to design and construct two Gaga Gaga ball courts near Stacy and Memorial schools.
+Alex led a project to construct two Gaga Gaga ball courts near Stacy and Memorial schools.
 After construction, he hosted a town wide event to introduce the community to this fast paced game that can be played by all ages.
 His construction is extremely sturdy, and will provide recreation to the school’s students and town residents for years to come.
+Alex Croteau Biography

 30. Wyatt Barie (2013)

-Wyatt designed and led constructed a roof extension for the Milford Animal Shelter on Fiske Mill Road.
-The extension shields outdoor shelter electrical equipment and supplies from harsh weather.
-This improvement saves tax payer money by extending the life of shelter equipment, while providing a safer and more pleasant work environment for the shelter employeers.
+Wyatt designed and led construction of a roof extension for the Milford Animal Shelter on Fiske Mill Road.
+The extension shields the shelter’s outdoor electrical equipment and supplies from harsh weather.
+This improvement saves tax payer money by extending the life of shelter equipment, while providing a safer and more pleasant work environment for the shelter employees.
+Wyatt Barie Biography

 29. Nolan Hobart (2013)